-The courses are taught in two hour sessions at weekly intervals lasting eight weeks – plus an optional all-day session usually on a Saturday.
+The courses are taught in two-hour sessions at weekly intervals lasting eight weeks – plus an optional all-day session usually on a Saturday.
 They provide a high level of practical and theoretical guidance and support in the practices of mindfulness and mindfulness meditation.
 Home practice is an important part of the course.
-The changes that can be brought about through the course are life-changing and so practicing between sessions is crucial to reaping the full benefits.
+The changes that can be brought about through the course are life-changing and so practising between sessions is crucial to reaping the full benefits.
 A key part of the course is supporting each other to develop a solid mindfulness practice at home

 "I liked the way this whole course was presented.
 I left the course with a sense of confidence and a range of practical tools to deal with past and present anxieties."

 Recommended for use in the NHS